 Applicable when the OS choice is set to a Windows Server or Windows 10 multi-session operating system.
-Provides 3D graphics support to applications that run on a GPU-enabled RDSH server image.
+Provides 3D graphics support to applications that run on a GPU-enabled multi-session VM.
 MMR for Terminal Services Provides the ability to redirect multimedia content that is streamed to the virtual desktop to stream directly to the client computer and decoded on the client system, to optimize performance.
 The client system plays the media content, offloading the demand on the virtual desktop.
 Client Drive Redirection Allows Horizon Client users to share local drives with their virtual desktops and RDS-based applications.
 Skype for BusinessNote: As of the Horizon Cloud Service 2303 release, this feature is unavailable for pods of manifest version 4136 or later.
 This feature is not supported for use with pods of manifest version 4136 or later.For pods of manifests prior to manifest 4136, this option provides the ability to use the virtual desktops to make optimized audio and video calls with Skype for Business.
 Webcam Support (Real-Time Audio Video RTAV) Redirects webcam and audio devices that are connected to the users' client systems so that those devices can be used on the virtual desktop.
 Smart Card Not installed by default.
 Lets users authenticate with smart cards when they use the PCoIP or Blast Extreme display protocol.
 VMware Print Installs and configures the Horizon Agent's VMware Integrated Printing feature in the imported VM.
 This feature allows users to use any printer available on their client computers, without installing additional drivers.
 Scanner Redirection Not installed by default.
 Redirects scanning and imaging devices that are connected to the users' client systems so that they can be used on the virtual desktop or RDS-based application.
 USB Redirection Not installed by default.
 Gives users access to locally connected USB flash drives and hard disks in the virtual desktops and RDS-based applications.Note: Your organization might have specific policies around connectivity of end users' locally connected USB devices to their virtual desktops and RDS-based applications.
-For example, you can use group policy settings to disable USB redirection for specific users.
+For example, you can use group policy settings to deactivate USB redirection for specific users.
 For the related information, refer to the USB-related information in the VMware Horizon 8 Horizon Remote Desktop Features and GPOs guide located at VMware Horizon Documentation.
 URL Redirection Not installed by default.
 Allows Horizon Client to determine which URLs should be handled using the virtual desktop or application instead of using the users' client system, and open those URLs using the virtual desktop or RDS-based application.
 Serial Port Redirection Not installed by default.
 Redirects devices that are connected to the serial ports on the users' client systems so that they can be used on the virtual desktop or RDS-based application.
 Geolocation Redirection Not installed by default.
 Allows for sharing the client system's geolocation information with Internet Explorer 11 on the virtual desktop.
-This option results in the Horizon Geolocation Redirection option installed when the agent is installed in the master VM.
-Additional requirements are needed after the master VM is ready.
+This option results in the Horizon Geolocation Redirection option installed when the agent is installed in the VM.
+Additional requirements are needed after the imported VM is ready.
 For details, refer to the content about geolocation redirection in the VMware Horizon 8Horizon Remote Desktop Features and GPOs guide located at VMware Horizon Documentation.
-Help Desk Provides the ability to collect performance-related desktop and session metrics from live desktop sessions.
+Help Desk Provides the ability to collect real-time performance-related, detailed desktop and session metrics from live desktop sessions.
 Live sessions are sessions that are active, idle, or disconnected.
 Logged-off sessions are not in this set of live sessions.
 Those metrics can help you troubleshoot the health of the virtual desktops.
-Those metrics are used in the Administration Console's user card, which is part of the system's help-desk-related features.Note: If you turn off this toggle, performance-related metrics from user sessions in the desktop instances or farm server instances based on this image are not collected.
-As a result, user-session data will not be send to the cloud monitoring service.
-As a result, such live user-session data cannot be reported in the user card for such sessions and in reports on the Reports page.
-For details, see The User Card in the Horizon Cloud Administration Console and Reports Page.For extended details about the preceding agent-related options used for VDI desktops and RDS hosts, as well as about all of the Horizon agent featurs that are always installed by default, see Horizon Agent Custom Setup Options (for those options applicable to a VDI desktop) and Horizon Agent Custom Setup Options for an RDS Host in the VMware Horizon 7 product documentation.
+Those metrics are used in the console's user card, which is part of the system's help-desk-related features.Note: If you turn off this toggle, performance-related metrics from live user sessions in the desktop instances or farm multi-session instances based on this image are not collected.
+As a result, real-time live user-session data will not be send to the cloud monitoring service.
+As a result, such live user-session data cannot be reported in the user card for such sessions or within reports in your Workspace ONE Intelligence console.
+For details, see First-Gen Tenants - About the User Card Feature, Also Known as the Help Desk in Horizon Cloud and First-Gen Tenants - Reports Page in the First-Gen Horizon Universal Console.

 - Click Import.

-If the process fails, the system generates a notification about the failure and displays a Failed link in the Agent Version column.
+If the VM creation process fails, the system generates a notification about the failure and displays a Failed link in the Agent Version column.
 Clicking that link opens the Notification page where you can read the reason for the failure.Important: When creating an image in Microsoft Azure China cloud, the process can take up to two (2) hours to complete.
 The process is subject to geographic network issues that can cause slow download speeds as needed binaries are downloaded from the cloud control plane.

 What to do next

-Customize the image's Windows operating system, including configuring things like wallpapers and installing the applications you want the VM to provide to your end users.
+- Customize the image's Windows operating system, including configuring things like wallpapers and installing the applications you want the VM to provide to your end users.
 If you enabled a public IP address for the VM, you can connect to the created VM by using the IP address displayed on the Imported VMs page in an RDP client like Microsoft Remote Desktop Connection.
-For details, see Customize the Master Image VM's Windows Operating System.
+For details, see Customize the Imported VM's Windows Operating System.